Skip to main content

 Log retention

-Logs and step results are retained for 14 days before automatic deletion.
+Prismatic retains logs and step results for 14 days before automatically deleting them.

 Disabling logs and step results

-Organizations may need to disable log and step result storage for compliance reasons.
+Your organization may need to disable log and step result storage for compliance reasons.
 To discuss retention policy adjustments, contact support.
-When storage is disabled, log and step result data is neither persisted in Prismatic's database nor available in the web app.
+When you disable storage, Prismatic doesn't persist log and step result data in its database, and the data isn't available in the web app.

 If your organization has custom retention policies, a toggle will appear in the instance configuration wizard to disable storage for specific instances.